-Click on any of the images below to see details and shop, or scroll down to see detailed reviews.
+Click on any of the images below to see details and shop on Amazon, or scroll down to see detailed reviews.
 Most of the these bags are available in multiple colors, so be sure to take a look if you like the style but not the color.

 Pacsafe offers at least a dozen secure backpacks, but we’ve chosen the Metrosafe and the Vibe below for the specific way their locking zippers are designed.

 Whereas most backpacks with locking zippers have a clip to attach to the zipper somewhere on the side of the bag, the Metrosafe locks the zippers of your main compartment up at the top, where pickpockets can’t covertly reach.
 It’s worth mentioning that even with the locking zipper clips on the other compartments, it takes some effort to undo the clips, so any fiddling likely to alert you.